Analysis | Trump brought Fox News ‘facts’ to a confrontation with reality

 So, too, was Don Quixote.

-Trump has at his disposal decades of experience in battling public health crises and aggregated data which could provide an accurate sense of how the country’s effort to contain the virus was faring.
+Trump has at his disposal decades of experience in battling public health crises and aggregated data that could provide an accurate sense of how the country’s effort to contain the virus is faring.
 But that’s not the sort of thing in which Trump immerses himself, preferring the friendlier and more supportive universe of Fox punditry.

 On Thursday, he brought that world with him to battle a reality-based journalist.
 It didn’t work very well.